BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 ## 3. Scope and Features Of The Project:

-- Obtain the DAG of jobs and files out of Hive apps.
+This project provides an efficient mechanism to accelerate  Spark application running time by prefetching batch jobs data into cache.
+Below is an overview of the project features:

-- Prefetch the data into cache based on the DAG.
+- Create the DAG of operations and data from user’s Spark applications.

-- Implement performance test application to analyze the result.
+- Prefetch the data from OSDs into cache based on the DAG.

 ## 4. Solution Concept